 In Egypt, where the distribution of power is much more centralized, the key to success lied in swaying several high-positioned decision makers.
 Lebanon, on the other hand, is a country divided along sectarian and political lines, with highly fragmented divisions of power between different political parties, government institutions, competing families, foreign actors, and ethnic and religious groups.
 Acquiring influence in Lebanon requires alliance-building across the political spectrum while refraining from antagonizing any of the competing sides, and taking into account the interests and multilateral relations of all actors.

-This requires a careful diplomatic approach and a complex strategy, based on deep understanding of the country’s political culture.
-Russia therefore nurtures contacts across political divisions and operates on different layers of the society.
+This requires a careful diplomatic approach and a complex strategy, based on a deep understanding of the country’s political culture.
+Russia, therefore, nurtures contacts across political divisions and operates on different layers of the society.
 It managed to build close ties to the cabinet of Prime Minister Saad Hariri from the Sunni Future Movement, convincing Hariri into a major military cooperation deal.
-The deal included $1 billion arms deal, opening of Lebanese ports, airports, and naval bases to the Russian military, training of Lebanese military by Russian experts, and intense intelligence sharing.
-Although the deal was called off in the last minute because of intense US pressure on Lebanese government, it still brought to light Russia’s successes in nurturing ties in the highest levels of the government.
+The deal included a $1 billion arms deal, the opening of Lebanese ports, airports, and naval bases to the Russian military, training of Lebanese military by Russian experts, and intense intelligence sharing.
+Although the deal was called off at the last minute because of intense US pressure on the Lebanese government, it still brought to light Russia’s successes in nurturing ties in the highest levels of the government.
 However, Russian company Novatek still managed to close a contract with the Lebanese government on oil and gas exploration along the Lebanese coast.
 In addition, it’s actively expanding its soft power among the Christian community, most notably by presenting itself as a protector of Middle Eastern Christians, through a web of Russian state-funded NGOs working in Lebanon.

-In the last few months, the Russian Ministry of Defense started its initiative to coordinate repatriation of Syrian refugees.
+In the last few months, the Russian Ministry of Defense started its initiative to coordinate the repatriation of Syrian refugees.
 Russia managed to facilitate guarantees for Syrians in Lebanon in the case of their return to their home country and mediates between both countries.
 This provided Russia with great leverage on the Lebanese political scene, which had been attempting for years to expel Syrians out of Lebanon.
 As Saad Hariri bluntly acknowledged: “Russia controls Syria.
 So we will deal with the Russians.”

 Russia is also trying to create closer ties with a former adversary and, under the Trump Administration, an essential American regional partner – Saudi Arabia.
 Since 2017, both countries have started an ever-expanding energy cooperation.
 So far, deals regarding Saudi investments in Russian infrastructure, and Russian investments in the planned stock market launch of the Saudi state oil company were closed.
 Both countries also increasingly cooperate on controlling global oil prices and proclaimed intent to turn this into a permanent practice.
 Their energy cooperation has been accompanied by increasing arms trade: in 2017, Russia closed a major $3 billion arms deal, including Russian state of the art S-400 missile system technology.